66HEX/flow-prediction/README.md

-# Flow: React Cursor Prediction Library
+# Flow: Smart Link Preloading for React

 React library for predicting cursor movement and preloading links using Particle filter.